 - Residential floor covering installation or removal such as carpet, tile or laminate.

-- Residential low voltage installations to include security, cable TV and phone.
+- Residential low voltage installations to include security, cable TV and phone. (contractor required)

 - Residential paneling.